yousefbh1/Project_Demos/Distributed Task Queue/INFO.md

 TaskQueue

-Built using: Go, gRPC, RabbitMQ, Redis, Docker, Prometheus, Grafana, GitHub Actions (CI/CD)
+Built using: Go, gRPC, RabbitMQ, Redis, Docker, GitHub Actions (CI/CD)

 A distributed task queue system I developed, demonstrating enterprise-grade messaging and worker orchestration.
 Jobs are submitted via a gRPC API, which validates requests, enforces idempotency, writes metadata into Redis, and publishes tasks to RabbitMQ with priority scheduling.